Automorphism Groups of Endomorphisms of $\mathbb{P}^1 (\bar{\mathbb{F}}_p)$: Introduction

+where $\mu$ is a subgroup of $\FF^\times_q$ of some order $n$, and $\Lambda$ is a subgroup of $\FF^+_q$ such that $\mu(\Lambda) \subseteq \Lambda$.
+A subgroup of $\PGL_2(\FF_q)$ is $p$-semi-elementary if and only if it is conjugate to a subgroup of $B(\FF_q)$ for which $\Lambda \neq 0$. \end{prop} Not every group named in Proposition \ref{prop_faber} appears for every prime, and for some small primes, there are accidental isomorphisms between some of the possible groups.
+The precise classification of subgroups of $\PGL_2(\bar{\FF}_p)$ up to conjugacy is given in the Appendix.

-\item Multiplication by elements of $\mu_n$ maps $\Lambda$ into $\Lambda$. \end{itemize} \end{itemize} \end{prop} The next two theorems resolve the realizability question for $p$-irregular and $p$-regular subgroups, respectively.
+The next two theorems resolve the realizability question for $p$-irregular and $p$-regular subgroups, respectively.
 Together, the theorems show by explicit constructions that every finite subgroup of $\PGL_2$ arises as an automorphism group (Theorem \ref{thm_0}).
-For certain groups, we show that our constructions furnish maps which have minimal degree among all maps with the prescribed automorphism group.
-The result is stated in terms of an auxiliary function $\psi$.
-By Faber-Manes-Viray \cite[proof of Proposition 2.4]{FMV}, if there is an automorphism of order $q$, then there exists some rational function $\psi$ such that $f'(z) = \psi(z^q-z) + z$ is conjugate to $f$. \begin{thm} Let $p$ be a prime and $q$ a power of $p$.
-Let $f: \PP^1(\Fpbar)\to\PP^1(\Fpbar)$ be a rational map with a $p$-irregular automorphism group. \begin{enumerate} \item Suppose $\psi(z) = az+b$ is a polynomial with $a\neq 0$.
-Then we have
+For certain groups, we show that our constructions furnish maps which are of minimal degree among all maps with the prescribed automorphism group.